 Keyword relevance is how well a given keyword is aligned with the content on a given page.
 In order to rank well for a given keyword, a page must include that keyword in a way that accurately reflects the topic of the page.

 In SEO, keyword research is the process of identifying, researching, and selecting keywords and phrases with the intent of improving a website's search engine ranking.
+Learn how to perform keyword research here.

 The keyword search volume is the estimated number of times a particular keyword is being searched for on the internet in a given month.
 This is a valuable metric to consider when trying to determine the popularity of a keyword and the relative competition for its ranking on search engines.